jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/universite-libre-de-bruxelles.md

 Although students are not subject to the IPR regulation mentioned above, they agree to comply with the ULB IPR regulation.
 This implies that they agree to maintain the information and the results related to the project as strictly confidential and to disclose information to any third party only with ULB’s prior written agreement.
 Research results that can potentially be exploited must be dealt with the ULB Technology  Transfer Office (contact ULBTTO@ulb.be).

-# Relationship with internal policies
+### Relationship with internal policies

-Research data will be managed in accordance with ULB’s regulations, policies and guidelines:

-CODE DE DÉONTOLOGIE ET D’INTÉGRITÉ EN MATIÈRE DE RECHERCHE, DE VALORISATION ET DE CRÉATION DE SPIN-OFFS
+Research data will be managed in accordance with ULB’s regulations, policies and guidelines: CODE DE DÉONTOLOGIE ET D’INTÉGRITÉ EN MATIÈRE DE RECHERCHE, DE VALORISATION ET DE CRÉATION DE SPIN-OFFS
+Conseils pour la gestion des données en accord avec le Comité d’Ethique de l’ULB.
 Protection des données à caractère personnel (RGPD)
 Obligations regarding the confidentiality of personal data

-Bonnes pratiques informatiques à destination des membres de la Communauté universitaire

-Regulation on ownership, protection and valorization of the intellectual property of the Université libre de Bruxelles (ULB)
+Bonnes pratiques informatiques à destination des membres de la Communauté universitaire Regulation on ownership, protection and valorization of the intellectual property of the Université libre de Bruxelles (ULB)

-# ULB’s commitments
+### ULB’s commitments

-# 1. Infrastructures
+### 1. Infrastructures

 ULB is committed to providing secure mechanisms and services for Storage, Backup, Registration, Deposit and Archiving of research data assets in support of current and future access and Preservation, during and after completion of Research Projects.

-# 2. Services and support
+### 2. Services and support

 ULB is committed to providing training, support, advice and where appropriate guidelines and templates for the research data management and research Data Management Plans.

-# Researchers’ commitments
+## Researchers’ commitments

-# 1. Responsibilities
+### 1. Responsibilities

 The Research Supervisor/Principal Investigator of a project has the ultimate responsibility for the research data management.
 Nevertheless, all Researchers are responsible for the careful management of the Research Data they collect, generate, and/or obtain from third parties to ensure that the data are reliable, secure, sustainable, findable, and, where possible, openly accessible.